-Note: all files that have to be searched together have to be located in the same directory.
+Note: all files that must be searched together have to be in the same directory.

 All mgf files in the selected directory will now be displayed with a checked box to the left.
-Uncheck any files not to be searched.
+Uncheck any files not to be searched (or use the 'Deselect all' and 'Select all' buttons.